 AN ANALYSIS OF LIGHTNING HOLES IN A DFW SUPERCELL

-ELVES are annular, giant TLEs, and their spatial frequencies are strongly bound - in the case of the image above -to approx twice model deterministic boundary of 183.9 km (367.8 km).
+ELVES are annular, giant TLEs, and their spatial frequencies are strongly bound - in the case of the image above - to approx twice rigid model boundary of 184 km (368km).
 The LIGO binary remnant diameter for GW150914 is estimated to be 350-400 km, with a mode at approx 366-370 km.
-Ring "quasi-singularities" from many oscillatory sources may interact to simulate two-bodied coalescence, and thunderstorms responsible for discharge superposition with strongest signal power in LIGO strain are ALL double-cell structures that share the same set of spatial eigenmodes with LIGO GW source characterization measures.
+Annular singularities have analogues from many oscillatory sources, which may constructively simulate waveforms associated with theoretically-modeled NR astrophysical binary coalescence waveform templates.
+This quasiperiodic phase-modulated and transversely-coherent ramping-stretching phase is parametrically mode-locked with quasinormal amplitudes; bifurcation of amplitude-coupled time symmetry in two-body soliton coalescence, domain wall annihilation, magnetic dipolarization, or in the production of nonlinear polarization artifacts are all likely merely from optic cavity sources during terrestrial magnetic charging events with nonstationary ground state.
+Active thunderstorms responsible for discharge superposition with strongest signal power in LIGO strain are ALL double-cell structures that share the same set of spatial eigenmodes with LIGO GW source characterization measures. http://wellbeing.ihsp.mcgill.ca/elves/

 1. Blitzortung.org lightning ground flash data for 24 period surrounding GW150914